mdouchement/logger/README.md

 # Logger

 A simple prefixer logger that can wrap several backends.
+The formatters/handlers from this repository must be used in order to make prefix work.

 ## Interface